-Whith these amendments the national legislation in the field of environment fully provides the opportunity for the members of the public to appeal before a court SEA/EIA (environmental impact assessment of investment proposals) statements/decisions, the existence of which is an absolute prerequisite for the approval of spatial development plans and construction permits which allow the implementation of investment proposals with an impact on the environment.
-The SEA/EIA statement/decision is subject to appeal under the APC, as § 1, item 25 of the Additional Provisions of the EPA defines the interested parties ("the affected public"), who have the right to appeal, which is in accordance with the provisions of article 9 (2) and (3) of the Aarhus Convention.
+Whith these amendments the national legislation in the field of environment fully provides the opportunity for the members of the public to appeal before a court EAPP/EIA (environmental impact assessment of investment proposals) statements/decisions, the existence of which is an absolute prerequisite for the approval of spatial development plans and construction permits which allow the implementation of investment proposals with an impact on the environment.
+The EAPP/EIA statement/decision is subject to appeal under the APC, as § 1, item 25 of the Additional Provisions of the EPA defines the interested parties ("the affected public"), who have the right to appeal, which is in accordance with the provisions of article 9 (2) and (3) of the Aarhus Convention.

-With adopted in October 2012 amendments to the Spatial Planning Act (SPA) (promulgated State Gazette (SG) No 82 of 26.10.2012, in force from 26.11.2012)-has been improved the administrative control for spatial planning and construction, in order to be ensured the legality of administrative acts in this area in the following aspects:
+With adopted in October 2012 amendments to the Spatial Planning Act (SPA) has been improved the administrative control for spatial planning and construction, in order to be ensured the legality of administrative acts in this area in the following aspects:

-- Improved coordination/clearance/agreeing regime for approving GSP, which allows a wider range of control authorities and relevant institutions to carry out administrative control at various stages, providing members of the public, including environmental organizations, the opportunity, through the submission of objections and signals to the appropriate authorities, to help for prevention of ommissions and violations within the procedure.
+• Improved coordination/clearance/agreeing regime for approving GSP, which allows a wider range of control authorities and relevant institutions to carry out administrative control at various stages, providing members of the public, including environmental organizations, the opportunity, through the submission of objections and signals to the appropriate authorities, to help for prevention of ommissions and violations within the procedure.
 Also, the Directorate for National Construction Supervision may, within the functions assigned to it under the Spatial Planning Act, revoke with a motivated order the construction permit and the approved investment projects, when their issuance and approval do not comply with the requirements of environmental legislation.

-Similarly, thanks to formalizing and expanding the powers of the Directorate for National Construction Supervision, it is possible also, upon a signal from members of the public for legal violations, this authority to revoke by a reasoned order the construction permit and the approved investment projects. - It was established the opportunity of members of the public, when they find any offenses, violations, uncarried or ignored procedures for coordination/clearance/agreeing and approval of the draft GSP, including procedures under environmental legislation, to referral/seize the Regional Governor, who can challenge for legality on judicial or administrative order the Municipal Council's acts for approval of GSP.
-The precising and formalization (eg. keeping a written record) of the rules of public debate of the draft of the SP, in turn, allows members of the public to referral/seize the Regional Governor if their views and opinions expressed and submitted during the public hearing are not taken into account. - Greater transparency and public awareness as regards the approved GSP and DSP, which already shall be available on the internet is another opportunity to prevent omissions and violations of administrative authorities in spatial planning procedures.
+It was established the opportunity of members of the public, when they find any offenses, violations, uncarried or ignored procedures for coordination/clearance/agreeing and approval of the draft GSP, including procedures under environmental legislation, to referral/seize the Regional Governor, who can challenge for legality on judicial or administrative order the Municipal Council's acts for approval of GSP.
+The precising and formalization (eg. keeping a written record) of the rules of public debate of the draft of the SP, in turn, allows members of the public to referral/seize the Regional Governor if their views and opinions expressed and submitted during the public hearing are not taken into account.

+• Greater transparency and public awareness as regards the approved GSP and DSP, which already shall be available on the internet is another opportunity to prevent omissions and violations of administrative authorities in spatial planning procedures.